 - Diminished quality of life

 It’s also important to note that there really isn’t a “typical” birth injury case.
 Each family’s situation is unique.
-Our team wants to get to know how your life and your baby’s life has been affected, and we want to help you identify your baby’s needs as they grow into childhood and then adulthood.
+Our team wants to get to know how your life and your baby’s life have been affected, and we want to help you identify your baby’s needs as they grow into childhood and then adulthood.
 These aspects of the injury will inform the case for pursuing compensation.

-Most birth injury cases take a year or longer to reach resolution.
+Most birth injury cases take a year or longer to reach a resolution.
 These cases can be complex, involving multiple parties like hospitals and medical clinics.
 There may be a fair amount of investigation involved.
 Cases that go before a jury may take the longest amount of time.

 As attorneys who have been working for families affected by medical malpractice for many years, we know how strongly you want to resolve this matter and move on with your life.
 Working with experienced attorneys ensures your claim is handled as efficiently as possible.
 While we cannot promise a certain duration, we do pledge to resolve your case thoroughly.
 We put all of our resources and network to work to this end.